Putin and the Fed bring the euro to a 20-year low against the dollar

 The general feeling that the conflict was escalating had already undermined all European currencies, first and foremost the euro, before the Fed dealt them another blow.

-“Concerns about a potential escalation of the war in Ukraine, with the mobilization of hundreds of thousands of Russian reservists, are sending investors to safe havens”, including the dollar, summarizes Susannah Streeter, analyst at Hargreaves Lansdown.
+“Concerns regarding a potential escalation of the war in Ukraine, with the mobilization of hundreds of thousands of Russian reservists, are sending investors to safe havens”, including the dollar, summarizes Susannah Streeter, analyst at Hargreaves Lansdown.

 The “catalyst” of this new boost of the dollar was rather, according to him, the updating of the projections of the members of the Fed in terms of the evolution of the key rate.

-“The Fed tells us that rates are going to reach between 4.4% and 4.9% in 2023, which is more than what the market had priced in”, namely about 4.5% at the peak of the monetary tightening cycle , explained Christopher Vecchio.
+“The Fed tells us that rates are going to reach between 4.4% and 4.9% in 2023, which is more than what the market had priced in”, namely regarding 4.5% at the peak of the monetary tightening cycle , explained Christopher Vecchio.

 In addition, central bankers ruled out any rate cuts before 2024, confusing forex traders, who were betting on the second half of 2023.